-The northern islands in the Mariana archipelago-Farallon de Pajaros, Maug, Asuncion, Argihan, Pagan, Alamagan, Guguan, Sarigan, and Anatahan-were formed in a more recent phase of subduction than islands to the south, and they are no older than 4 million years.19 These nine northern islands are stratovolcanoes meaning they are active volcanoes composed of alternating layers of lava and ash.
-Since 1883, six islands have experienced volcanic eruptions, including the islands of Farallon de Pajaros and Asuncion.20

-The southernmost islands (Saipan, Rota, Tinian, and Guam) are comprised primarily of thick limestone caps formed by the growth of coral reefs atop volcanic rock over at least several million years.
-The largest island in the arc is Guam and it exposes some excellent examples of the volcanic underinnings of these islands.
+The northern islands-Farallon de Pajaros, Maug, Asuncion, Argihan, Pagan, Alamagan, Guguan, Sarigan, and Anatahan-were formed in a more recent phase of subduction than islands to the south, and they are no older than 4 million years.19 These nine islands are stratovolcanoes, meaning they are active volcanoes composed of alternating layers of lava and ash.
+Since 1883, six islands have experienced volcanic eruptions, including Anatahan, Pagan, Farallon de Pajaros and Asuncion.20 We also know that several of the submarine volcanoes have erupted recently, including NW Rota-1, Ahyi, South Sarigan, and Daikoku.
+The southernmost islands (Saipan, Rota, Tinian, and Guam) are much older and inactive and primarily comprise thick limestone caps formed by the growth of coral reefs atop volcanic rock over at least several million years.
+The largest island in the arc is Guam, and it exposes some excellent examples of the volcanic underpinnings of these islands.
 The southern end of the island has the oldest volcanic rocks exposed above sea level of all the Mariana islands.
-These represent remnants of earlier stages of eruption of lavas on the seafloor (the Alutom formation) and some are as old as 44 million years.18
+These represent remnants of earlier stages of eruption of lava on the seafloor (the Alutom formation), and some are as old as 44 million years.18